Strawberry Frozen Yogurt

 Step-By-Step Instructions

-Combine the strawberry mixture with the Greek yogurt in a blender.
+Combine the macerated strawberry mixture with the Greek yogurt in a blender.

 Strain the mixture through a fine sieve to remove the seeds.
-This step is optional; I think it’s much better without the seeds but if you don’t mind them, don’t bother.
+This step is totally optional—I think the frozen yogurt much better without the seeds but if you don’t mind them, you can skip it.

-Transfer the frozen yogurt to a container and freeze until firm enough to scoop.
+You can enjoy the yogurt straight out of the machine for a very soft-serve-style treat, but it’s best to transfer it to a container and freeze until it’s firm enough to scoop.

 After a few hours, the frozen yogurt will get quite firm.
-You may need to let it sit out a bit to soften before scooping it.
-Enjoy!
+You may need to let it sit out a bit on the countertop to soften before scooping it.

-The yogurt is really best right after it’s frozen, but will keep, tightly covered, for up to 1 week.
-If the yogurt stays in the freezer more than a few hours, you will need to let it sit out on the countertop for a bit to soften before serving.
+The yogurt is really best right after it’s frozen, but will keep in the freezer for up to a week. it does firm up quite a bit in the freezer, so let it sit out on the countertop to soften a bit before serving.

 You May Also Like